tldrsec/prompt-injection-defenses/README.md

 ## Blast Radius Reduction

+Reduce the impact of a successful prompt injection through defensive design.

 |   | Summary |
 | -------- | ------- |
 | [Recommendations to help mitigate prompt injection: limit the blast radius](https://simonwillison.net/2023/Dec/20/mitigate-prompt-injection/) | I think you need to develop software with the assumption that this issue isn’t fixed now and won’t be fixed for the foreseeable future, which means you have to assume that if there is a way that an attacker could get their untrusted text into your system, they will be able to subvert your instructions and they will be able to trigger any sort of actions that you’ve made available to your model. <br> This requires very careful security thinking.
 You need everyone involved in designing the system to be on board with this as a threat, because you really have to red team this stuff.
 You have to think very hard about what could go wrong, and make sure that you’re limiting that blast radius as much as possible. |